Kasper-1979/data-sampling-impact-analysis/README.md

 ### 2. Configure Kaggle API (For Dataset)
 This project uses an automated script to download the specific ~300MB CSV file (02-21-2018.csv) from the 7GB CSE-CIC-IDS2018 Kaggle dataset.

-1.Create a Kaggle account.
+1. Create a Kaggle account.
-2.Go to your Account Settings -> API -> Create New Token.
+2. Go to your Account Settings -> API -> Create New Token.
-3.Place the downloaded kaggle.json file in your system's Kaggle folder (e.g., ~/.kaggle/kaggle.json on Linux/Mac or C:\Users\<User>\.kaggle\kaggle.json on Windows).
+3. Place the downloaded kaggle.json file in your system's Kaggle folder (e.g., ~/.kaggle/kaggle.json on Linux/Mac or C:\Users\<User>\.kaggle\kaggle.json on Windows).

 ### 3. Download the Data
 Run the automated downloader script from the root directory: